Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 - Your monthly income exceeds 130% of the Federal Poverty Level

-- Your substantial lottery or gambling winnings of $4,250 or more won in a single game
+- Your substantial lottery or gambling winnings of $4,500 or more won in a single game

-- While not required, you should contact the Department to report any changes in your household circumstances that might make you subject to work requirements (for example: Reemployment Assistance benefits ending or a child leaving the home).
+- While not required, you should contact to report any changes in your household circumstances that might make you subject to work requirements (for example: Reemployment Assistance benefits ending or a child leaving the home).

 What are Local Workforce Development Boards (LWDB)?